 - Click the App Visibility drop-down and select one of the following:

-- Workspace: Everyone in your workspace can sign in (login required).
-This option appears only if your app is part of a Base44 workspace.
+- Workspace: Everyone in your Base44 workspace can open and use the app.
+Sign in is required.
+This option appears only if your app belongs to a workspace.

-- Public: Anyone can access your app.
+- Public: Anyone with the link can open the app.
 To require sign in, select Require login to access.
-For added security, click Run Security Scan.
+For extra protection, click Run security scan.

 Features that rely on user identity, such as profiles, aren’t available if login isn’t required.